rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-0-document-traversal.md

 # the document traversal

 Recall that the document order of a document is understood as a total order over the nodes in it.
-In addition to that, the content of a document tree is serialized into a document using a tag-based syntax, which is generated using the following base algorithm.
+In addition to that, the content of a document tree is serialized using a tag-based syntax, which is generated using the following base algorithm.

 ```js
 //- the basic document tree traversal